 Sadly, after the death of Joshua, the people soon departed from their God and chose rather to follow the gods of the nations around them.
 God demands absolute obedience to Him and Him only, and He will not tolerate unfaithfulness, especially from those who claim to be His followers.

-It is a pity that so many misguided people believe that the Old Testament is obsolete and has no relevance for Christians today.
-Those who insist that the Old Testament, including the book of Deuteronomy, is outdated and irrelevant refuse to accept the clear evidence that Christ and the apostles included Old Testament passages in their writings and instructions.
+It is unfortunate that many believe that the Old Testament has no relevance for Christians today.
+Jesus and the apostles included Old Testament passages in their writings and instructions.

 For further study, read the articles in the section: “The Practical and Priceless Benefits of Bible Study.”